 - 1. Securities composing the Index must have an MSCI ESG rating of BBB or higher to be eligible. - 2.
-Companies involved in business lines/activities: such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Conventional and Controversial Weapons, Civilian Firearms, Thermal Coal or Fossil Fuels, as per the standard Bloomberg MSCI SRI screen, are excluded. - 3.
-Companies with a "Red" MSCI ESG Impact Monitor score, which measures an issuer's involvement in major ESG controversies and how well they adhere to international norms and principles are excluded.
+Companies involved in the business lines/activities as per the standard Bloomberg MSCI SRI screen including Alcohol, Tobacco Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Conventional Weapons, Civilian Firearms, Nuclear Weapons, Controversial Weapons, Thermal Coal, Fossil Fuels, Generation of Thermal Coal, Oil Sands, Arctic oil and Arctic gas are excluded. - 3.
+Companies with a "Red" MSCI ESG Controversies score, which measures an issuer's involvement in major ESG controversies and how well they adhere to international norms and principles are excluded.
+If after having applied the ESG filters, less than 20% of the total number of issuers in the eligible universe are excluded, then eligible issuers are ranked in the order below, according to the following criteria: MSCI ESG Rating score (higher Ticker ESG Rating score preferred to remain in the index) MSCI ESG Controversies score (higher Ticker Controversies score preferred to remain in the index).